learn-academy-2023-bravo/week-3-assessment-dmooredidit/interview-questions.md

 1. What is JSX?
 What is one syntax difference between HTML and JSX?

 Your answer: JSX is the mixture of HTML and Javascript.
 It allows for HTML to be written in Javascript.
-One of the differences is that JSX must have react components.
-Components must be imported and exported.
-Snytax difference is HTML does not allow for functions to be written.
+One of the differences between the two is JSX uses the PascalCase naming convention.

-Researched answer:
+Researched answer: JSX is a markdown that acts like HTML.
+In other words, it's a more like a hybrid scripting languge that merges Javascript and HTML.
+A difference between the two is that JSX uses PascalCase naming convention for its classes, as HTML uses a camelcase naming convention.
+The reason for this is becuase the class already an occupied word in Javascript.

 1. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?